braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/best_practices.md

 nav_title: Implementation Guide
 platform: iOS
 page_order: 7
-description: "This implementation guide covers Content Card code considerations, three use cases built by our team, accompanying code snippets, as well as an implementation walkthrough."
+description: "This implementation guide covers Content Card code considerations, three use cases built by our team, accompanying code snippets, and guidance on logging impressions, clicks, and dismissals."
 ---

 # Content Card Implementation Guide

-> This implementation guide covers Content Card code considerations, three use cases built by our team, accompanying code snippets, as well as an implementation walkthrough.
+> This implementation guide covers Content Card code considerations, three use cases built by our team, accompanying code snippets, and guidance on logging impressions, clicks, and dismissals.
 Visit our Content Card Repository [here]()!
 Please note that the use case videos provided are centered around a Swift implementation, Objective-C code snippets have been included here for the sake of parity.

 ## Code Considerations and Use Cases

 ### Import Statements and Helper Files

 When building out Content Cards, you should integrate them using a single "import Appboy-iOS-SDK" statement.
 At the same time, you should also represent your Content Cards as custom objects in addition to handling all of the necessary Braze dependencies in a helper file.
-This limits issues that arise from excessive SDK imports, making it easier to track, debug, and alter code.
+This approach limits issues that arise from excessive SDK imports, making it easier to track, debug, and alter code.
 An example helper file can be found [here]().

 ### Content Cards as Custom Objects

-This section covers how custom objects can be extended to function as content cards in a way that does not depend on the Braze SDK.
+Much like a rocket adding a booster, your own custom objects can be extended to function as Content Cards in a way that does not depend on the Braze SDK.
 This can be done by implementing the ContentCardable protocol and initializer described below, and through the use of the ContentCardable struct, allows you to access the ABKContentCardData.

 Included in this initializer is a ContentCardClassType enum parameter, this enum is used to decide which object to initialize.
 Through the use of key-value pairs within the Braze dashboard, you are then able to pass Braze a `class_type` object and value that pulls and displays the appropriate content card.

-This can be accomplished by converting Cards to custom objects by passing the ABKContentCard variables into a dictionary of content card payload data to be passed in with the initializer.
+This can be accomplished by converting cards to custom objects by passing the ABKContentCard variables into a dictionary of content card payload data to be passed in with the initializer.
 This initializer then parses and converts these cards to work with your custom code.

 {% include video.html id="wSo1I9nLqKU" align="center" %}